temporalio/temporal-learning/docs/tutorials/infrastructure/nginx/index.md

 sudo systemctl restart nginx
 ```

-Navigate to **your_domain** in a web browser, and you should receive the Temporal Web UI.
+Navigate to **YOUR_DOMAIN** in a web browser, and you should receive the Temporal Web UI.
 At this point, you're finished with configuration.
 In the final step, you'll review the logs generated by your Temporal Service, as well as your options for connecting to it from the Temporal CLI or SDK.

 ## Interacting with the Temporal Service